1. Home

 Electric heat pump

-While not technically a furnace, heat pumps can provide heating and cooling efficiently for your home.
-Earlier heat pumps were a poor fit for meeting heating needs in cold-weather regions, but improved technology is making modern heat pumps better at lower temperatures.
-Some cold climate heat pumps built to heat your home at their full capacity down to 5 degrees Fahrenheit.
+While not technically a furnace, heat pumps can heat and cool your home efficiently.
+While heat pumps (somewhat unfairly) received a reputation of poor work in cold weather, improved technology is making modern heat pumps better at lower temperatures.
+Some cold climate heat pumps built to heat your home at their full capacity down to 5 degrees Fahrenheit and can keep you warm well below that.

 Current heat pumps can reduce your electricity use for heating by up to 75% compared to electric furnaces.

-The upfront expense of a new heat pump is a major consideration, but tax credits can help bring the upfront cost down.
-Heat pumps outsold gas furnaces in 2022 and 2023.
+The upfront expense of a new heat pump is a consideration, but tax credits can help bring the upfront cost down, and heat pump leasing is increasingly available.
+Heat pumps outsold gas furnaces in 2022, 2023, and 2024.

 Gas furnaces

 The cons of gas furnaces include the need for more maintenance and cleaning.
-Burning gas means using fossil fuels and releasing greenhouse gases.
+Burning fossil fuels can generate greenhouse gases and harm the air quality in your home.

 When Should You Replace a Furnace?